AndersDeath/diary2/000-current.md

 # 14 Dezember - Donnerstag - Berlin - 450 Tag der Einwanderung

 So, I decided to start marking days and other things in German here.
 Maybe one day I will switch to this language here.
 I hope that one day my English knowledge will be enough for just having it in mind as default skill.
 Also I finished reading book series Strazh by Pehov.
 It was incredible.
 I have not read so cool fantasy books in Russian for very long time.
 It was amazing.
 If you know Russian you should definitely read it.
+I enjoed it and you will do it as well.